ayosec/ffmpeg-drawvg/frontend/docs/LangRef.md

 `break` causes a `repeat` loop to be terminated immediately.

-If it is executed outside a `repeat` block, it terminates the whole script.
+If it is executed outside a `repeat` block, it terminates the whole script, or the current procedure.

 ::: {.example}